 All Day – Bridgestone Surprise

-5:30pm – Boot wanging (test your might and see if you can set an ABR Festival boot tossing record)
+5:30pm – Boot wanging (test your might and see if you can set an Adventure Bike Rider Festival boot tossing record)

 8:00pm – Texan Peacocks – an exciting rock and roll covers party band with a set list from the 60’s, 70’s to the modern day.